 The location is where your backed-up Salesforce data will be stored.
 It’s important for two reasons.
 First, it’s about security.

-For example, data centers like AWS, GCP, or Azure are considered to be the most secure for a number of reasons (e.g., data is protected against physical damage as a result of a natural disaster).
+Data centers like AWS, GCP, or Azure are very secure for several reasons.
+One of these reasons is their protection against physical harm caused by natural disasters.
 Furthermore, some companies might want or are required by law to back up data to a certain storage location.
 It’s important to have that option too.

 Second, it can impact compliance.
 Some regulations require that your data is stored in a certain region of the world.
 Thus, being able to choose the region and/or data center can be critical for your business.